 3. Create a new superuser

-Elastic Cloud includes several X-Pack features, such as security and monitoring.
+Elastic Cloud includes several helpful features, such as security and monitoring.

 If you prefer to use a more familiar username and password, you can create a new superuser using the Role Based Access Control functionality.
 Visit the Management tab, and select Users in the Security section: